ckeditor/ckeditor5/packages/ckeditor5-typing/README.md

 [![devDependency Status](https://david-dm.org/ckeditor/ckeditor5-typing/dev-status.svg)](https://david-dm.org/ckeditor/ckeditor5-typing#info=devDependencies)

-Typing feature for CKEditor 5.
-More information about the project can be found at the following url: <https://github.com/ckeditor/ckeditor5-typing>.
+The typing feature for CKEditor 5.
+More information about the project can be found at the following URL: <https://github.com/ckeditor/ckeditor5-typing>.

 ## License